RomainFallet/nas-raspberry-nextcloud/README.md

 ![status-checks](https://user-images.githubusercontent.com/6952638/76681225-127e1d00-65f1-11ea-8476-ec94783a4821.png)

 *Note: I have one red line on the reverse DNS check because Mailinabox checks that the reverse DNS is set for both IPV4 and IPV6 but my ISP only allow me to set up reverse DNS for IPV4 yet.
-It's not yet an issue because IPV6 is almost unused for now.*
+It's not yet and issue because IPV6 is almost unused for now.*

 ## 12. Configure a RAID1 volume for your datas

 We'll use our machine to host all our personal datas, so we want them to be safe and redundant.
 If a hard drive has a failure, we should be able to replace it without loosing anything.
-Our 4 TB hard drives will be automatically mirrored by our system to provide a unique volume with 4 TB of disk space for our datas.
+Our 4 TB hard drives will beautomatically mirrored by our system to provide a unique volume with 4 TB of disk space for our datas.

 Ensure your drives are connected and powered-ON and run the following commands.